-5. Exercise: Modelling Ferredoxin
+6. Exercise: Modelling Ferredoxin

 In this exercise, you will reproduce the ferredoxin model and structural quality analysis which were described in the last two sections.
-You will then try to generate a better model, as assessed by ERRAT, by modifying the alignment.
+You will then try to generate a better model by modifying the alignment.
 This will involve making a multiple sequence alignment with a variety of sequences and gap penalties, in order to get a better mapping of the sequence on to the template structures.
+The quality should be described by the ERRAT plot, its overall quality measurement, and the MODELLER objective function value.

 If you have followed all the steps described, and sent ferodox.B99990001.pdb to ERRAT server, you should get a result which is similar to the left one on figure 1.
-Save it as a .jpg or postscript file for your results directory.
+Save it as a .jpg or postscript file.